LabridTech/Wheals-Deals/README.md

-Wheels and Deal is a car buying and selling platform that brings a sporty, sleek design to the online automobile marketplace.
+Wheels and Deal
+It is a car buying and selling platform that brings a sporty, sleek design to the online automobile marketplace.
 Catering to car enthusiasts and everyday buyers alike, the site provides a seamless experience for browsing, purchasing, and selling cars.
 Its vibrant, energetic design reflects the dynamic nature of the automotive world, making it the go-to hub for anyone looking to buy or sell vehicles with ease and excitement.

 Challenges: